rensatsu/windows-terminal-here/README.md

 * Download the [most recent release][release], start the installer.
-* If you've encountered "Windows protected your PC" window, click on "More info" and choose "Run anyway".
+* If you've encountered "Windows protected your PC" window, click on "More info" and choose "Run anyway."
 * Choose options or continue with default options.

 ## Uninstall

-Uninstall normally through "Add or remove programs".
+Uninstall normally through "Add or remove programs."

+## Upgrade

+In order to upgrade this application, you should uninstall an old version prior to installing a new version.
+An upgrade without uninstalling is not supported.

 ## Legal information